Kenya Confirms First Case Of Coronavirus In East Africa - UrduPoint

 "At the moment, there is absolutely no need for panic and worry," he said.

-Kenya becomes the 12th country in Africa to confirm cases of the virus that has swept the globe, infecting more than 130,000 people and killing nearly 5,000.
+There are now 14 countries in Africa with confirmed cases of the virus that has swept the globe, infecting more than 130,000 people and killing nearly 5,000.

 But to date the continent has been spared the worst of the pandemic.